XDream8/DDM/README.md

 > sudo cp to/downloaded/file /usr/local/bin/.

 ### Windows
-Like Linux go to the [My Releases Page](https://github.com/XDream8/DDM/releases/) and download one of my packaged version. \
+Go to the [My Releases Page](https://github.com/XDream8/DDM/releases/) and download one of my packaged version. \
-Than you can run DDM on Windows.
+Then you can run DDM on Windows.

 ### Dependencies